Q. What is a construction defect?

 Construction Defect Attorneys

 Benson, Kerrane, Storz & Nelson represents property owners and community associations faced with construction defects.
-Construction defects can be devastating for families, jeopardizing their financial security and even their health in some cases.
+Construction defects can be devastating, jeopardizing their financial security and even their health in some cases.
 Our construction defect attorneys have years of successful representation of property owners and community associations with construction defect claims against developers, contractors, and subcontractors—as well as their insurance companies.
 We are committed to effective, aggressive representation of our clients through settlement negotiations, and if necessary, litigation and trial.
 Benson, Kerrane, Storz & Nelson attorneys have recovered more than $200 million in verdicts and settlements for their clients.

-Benson, Kerrane, Storz & Nelson represents clients throughout Colorado, including Aurora, Fort Collins, Greeley, Loveland, Longmont, Boulder, Golden, Castle Rock, Colorado Springs, Pueblo, and throughout the Denver Metropolitan Area.
+Benson, Kerrane, Storz & Nelson represents clients throughout Colorado, including Aurora, Fort Collins, Greeley, Loveland, Longmont, Boulder, Golden, Castle Rock, Colorado Springs, Pueblo, Stapleton, and throughout the Denver Metropolitan Area.